-- 6.1.
-National Events Coordinator will request a list of nominations from Branches, Management Councils, ASHS Board, and the National Show Committee for Level 1 and 2 Judges on the current ASHS Judges Lists 6 to 12 months in advance of the National Show. - 6.1.1.
+6.1.
+National Show Coordinator will request a list of nominations from Branches, Management Councils, ASHS Board, and the National Show Committee for Level 1 and 2 Judges on the current ASHS Judges Lists 6 to 12 months in advance of the National Show.

+- 6.1.1.
 The closing date for these nominations will be determined by the National Show Committee to fit in with their timelines - 6.1.2.
-Nominations for Judges will not be accepted after the closing date

-- 6.2.
-These lists and resumes are amalgamated by the National Events Coordinator and submitted to the Board.
+Nominations from Judges will not be accepted after the closing date - 6.2.
+These lists and resumes are amalgamated by the National Show Coordinator and submitted to the National Judges Selection Panel.
 Availability to judge at the National Show will be confirmed at this time. - 6.2.1.
-The list of judges will be perused by the ASHS Board to ascertain eligibility and then forwarded to the National Show Committee. - 6.2.2.
-Judges are selected for the National Futurity first, as it needs two judges per event, then those judges will be utilised in different disciplines to avoid duplication. - 6.2.3.
-The National Show Committee will list the judges in order of preference per category; Led, Hack and Working.
-National Events Coordinator will notify the selected Judges of their judging appointments. - 6.2.4.
-If there are insufficient nominations of accredited competent Judges by this process the National Show Committee has the power to appoint further accredited Judges. - 6.3.
-Judges will provide the National Events Coordinator with their information prior to publication - 6.4.
-National Events Coordinator to send a letter to the selected Judges containing the terms of the contract regarding their engagement. - 6.5.
-Once finalised Judges and the classes they will judge, will be printed in the National Show Programme.
+The National Judges Selection Panel will allocate the Judges for the National Championships.
+This panel will be made up of: - 6.2.1.1.
+Convener of the National Show Committee - 6.2.1.2.
+Ring Master for the National Show - 6.2.1.3.
+At least 2 Judges Assessors - 6.2.1.4.
+2 Members of the Board, appointed by the Board. - 6.2.2.
+Judges are selected for the National Futurity first, as it needs two judges per event, then those judges will be utilised in different disciplines to avoid duplication - 6.2.3.
+The National Judges Selection Panel will list the judges in order of preference per category; Led, Hack and Working.
+National Show Coordinator will notify the selected Judges of their judging appointments - 6.2.4.
+If there are insufficient nominations of accredited competent Judges by this process the National Judges Selection Panel has the power to appoint further accredited Judges - 6.3.
+Judges for the National Show will be ratified by the Board of Directors prior to notification and publication - 6.4.
+Judges will provide the National Show Committee with their information prior to publication - 6.5.
+National Show Coordinator to send a letter to the selected Judges containing the terms of the contract regarding their engagement - 6.6.
+Once finalised Judges and the classes they will judge, will be printed in the National Show Programme